2017 Copper Canyon Apartment Homes shooting: Matthew Riehl

-Matthew Edward Riehl (September 9, 1980 – December 31, 2017) attended CU Denver, graduating magna cum laude in 2004, according to his mother.
-He had joined as an army reserve in 2003 before serving in the Iraq War as a combat medic whilst attending law school at the University of Wyoming, which he graduated from after returning from Iraq.
+Matthew Edward Riehl (September 9, 1980 – December 31, 2017) attended University of Colorado Denver, graduating magna cum laude in 2004, according to his mother.
+He had joined the United States Army Reserve in 2003 before serving in the Iraq War as a combat medic whilst attending law school at the University of Wyoming, which he graduated from after returning from Iraq.
 He then went to work for a law firm in Rawlins, Wyoming for three years before leaving to set up his own practice.
 He joined the United States National Guard in 2006 reaching the rank of Specialist and serving from 2009 to 2010, again as a medic, in Kuwait and Iraq in the 300th Field Artillery Regiment where he didn't face combat.
 Riehl was involved in escorting convoys of troops 130 mi through the desert at night.

 After being honourably discharged in 2012, Riehl developed mental health issues; in March 2014, his brother phoned the police for a welfare check on Matthew and he later went to hospital for treatment.
 In April, he was in a United States Department of Veterans Affairs (VA) mental health ward having experienced a psychotic episode before he escaped and was later found and brought back.
 On June 9, 2016, Lone Tree Police Department (LTPD) responded to an altercation between Riehl and his father.
 On June 8, 2017, LTPD again met with Riehl to conduct a welfare check; they talked for 14 minutes and claimed to have seen rifles in his basement, but had no reason to believe he was a danger to himself or others.

 After receiving a speeding ticket on November 10, 2017, Riehl filmed seven YouTube videos where he "ranted" about the incident and likened the officer who issued the ticket to a Nazi.
 He also sent at least 18 emails to the LTPD and the issuing officer for the ticket to be dismissed.
 Riehl became the subject of an investigation which concluded that Riehl had not threatened anyone and therefore his actions were not criminal.
 On December 12, a 'Hazard Hit' was placed on his address, stating that there needed to be a "Minimum 2 Car Response" from police when attending.
 The LTPD also concluded that he had post-traumatic stress disorder (PTSD).